 Motile cilia in the upper and lower respiratory tract epithelium have microtubules that are composed of alpha and beta monomers of tubulin and a complex axonemal structure of inner and outer dynein arms, radial spokes, and nexin links (image 2).
 Respiratory epithelial cells have approximately 200 cilia per cell that beat in a coordinated fashion to move respiratory secretions.
 Mutations in the genes encoding the axonemal structure and accessory components of cilia can result in primary ciliary dyskinesia.
 Some mutations result in abnormal ultrastructure and others in abnormal function, but preserved ultrastructure.

 GENETICS — Primary ciliary dyskinesia (PCD) is inherited as an autosomal recessive disease (Mendelian inheritance in man [MIN] 244400) .
-A number of different PCD causing mutations have been described, including mutations in the axonemal outer dynein arms (DNAH5, DNAH9, DNAH12, DNAI1, ARMC4, CCDC103), inner dynein arms (DNALI1), assembly proteins (DNAAF3), and radial spokes (RSPH4A, RSPH9) (figure 1) [17-23].
+More than 30 different PCD causing genetic variants have been described, including mutations in the axonemal outer dynein arms (DNAH5, DNAH9, DNAH12, DNAI1, ARMC4, CCDC103), inner dynein arms (DNALI1), assembly proteins (DNAAF3), and radial spokes (RSPH4A, RSPH9) (figure 1) [17-24].
 Families may have different mutated genes, but identical clinical symptoms.

 Compound heterozygotes can have the clinical manifestations of PCD, and a few cases of x-linked recessive PCD have been reported, but mutations associated with autosomal dominant inheritance are extremely rare .